nwang783/just-in-case/pipecat-backend/README.md

 ### Vision Analytics (User Engagement)

-Set `VISION_ANALYTICS_ENABLED=true` in `.env` to subscribe to each participant's camera feed and run light-weight vision analytics (MediaPipe + OpenCV).
+Set `VISION_ANALYTICS_ENABLED=true` in `.env` to subscribe to each participant's camera feed and run light-weight vision analytics (OpenCV Haar cascades).
 The processor samples a few frames per second, tracks attention (eye contact / looking away) and smiles, and logs state changes to the console and transcript file.
 Tunable knobs:

 ```bash
 VISION_TARGET_FPS=6             # higher = more responsive, higher CPU usage